andreasterrius/hello-world-zig/README.md

 # Hello Zig

 Personal note and codes that I use to learn zig.
+Maybe this repo can help someone out!
+Zig used is `0.11.0-dev.3395+1e7dcaa3a`

 | Code                	| Files                                         	| Description                                                         	| Category                                              	|
 |---------------------	|-----------------------------------------------	|---------------------------------------------------------------------	|-------------------------------------------------------	|